wchristian/perl5_wiki/Perceived-Positions-on-Perl-7.md

 At this time we have no information on where these people stand because they have not responded in any known forum.

-Steve Hay, Slaven Rezic, Craig Berry, Father Chrysostomos, Zefram, Aaron Crane
+Craig Berry, Father Chrysostomos, Zefram, Aaron Crane

 ## In Perl 7 the defaults change